radareorg/radare2/CONTRIBUTING.md

 can be merged, you must resolve any conflicts with new commits made to `master`.

-To prepare your branch for merging onto `master`, you first `rebase` it onto the most recent commit on `radareorg/master`, then, if you already pushed to your remote, force-`push` it to overwrite the previous commits after any conflict resolution.
-The following commands can all be performed while working on your feature branch, without switching to `master`.
+To prepare your branch for merging onto `master`, you must first `rebase` it onto the most recent commit on `radareorg/master`, then, if you already pushed to your remote, force-`push` it to overwrite the previous commits after any conflict resolution.

 #### Step 0: Configuring git